Modelling tides for coastal satellite data analysis

 [20]:

-<xarray.plot.facetgrid.FacetGrid at 0x7f971049b250>
+<xarray.plot.facetgrid.FacetGrid at 0x7fa331bd7f10>

-Reprojecting tide heights back into original high resolution spatial grid
+Reprojecting into original high-resolution spatial grid

 By setting resample=True

-, we can use interpolation to re-project our low resolution tide data back into the resolution of our satellite image, resulting in an individual tide height value for every single pixel in our dataset through time and space:
+, we can use interpolation to re-project our low resolution tide data back into the resolution of our satellite image, resulting in an individual tide height for every pixel in our dataset through time and space:

 [22]:

-# Model tides spatially using `pixel_tides`
+# Model tides spatially

 Creating reduced resolution 5000 x 5000 metre tide modelling array

-Modelling tides using FES2014 in parallel
+Modelling tides with FES2014

-Reprojecting tides into original array
+Reprojecting tides into original resolution

 [22]:

-<xarray.plot.facetgrid.FacetGrid at 0x7f97108df190>
+<xarray.plot.facetgrid.FacetGrid at 0x7fa331a38b20>

 tides_highres